banyanlogic/website/training.md

 ##### Module 4 Lab
 Test, you will then learn to review CloudFormation as though you are doing a code review.
 We will use tools such as CloudSploit (basic and introductory) to understand security issues in Infrastructure as Code.
 We will then walk through a few of the lessons learned by the instructors in working with CloudFormation.
 ##### Module 5 Lab
-you will quickly review a few AWS best practices, understand a few Enterprise considerations (enterprise = multi-cloud + on-prem), and the CIS benchmark.
+You will quickly review a few AWS best practices, understand a few Enterprise considerations (enterprise = multi-cloud + on-prem), and the CIS benchmark.
 You will then assess a sample stack using a few of the CIS benchmark checks.
 You will also understand how to leverage Trusted Advisory and AWS Inspector.
 As time permits you will look over the reports they produce.
 ##### Module 6 Lab
 Monitoring, Alerting, Auditing, and Incident Response